Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On Local Densities of inducing Maximal orders in Corresponding Fields

 \section{On Local Densities of $f, g\in \mathbb{Z}_{p}[x]$ inducing Maximal orders in Corresponding Fields}

-Recall in algebraic number theory that an \say{\textit{order}} in an algebraic number field $K$ is any subring $R\subset K$ that is free of rank $n = [K :\mathbb{Q}]$ over $\mathbb{Z}$.
-It is well known that the ring of integers $\mathcal{O}_{K}$ in any number field $K$ is the union of all orders in $K$, and moreover $\mathcal{O}_{K}$ is not only an order in $K$ but is also the maximal order in $K$.
-(And again, the interested reader may read more about these important facts in Stevenhagen's insightful paper \cite{pet}.)
-But as we mentioned earlier that the ring of integers $\mathcal{O}_{K}$ (and so this maximal order in $K$) of any arbitrary number field $K$ is undoubtedly very difficult to compute in practice; and which consequently may then prompt one to work with orders that are possibly smaller and computationally accessible than the maximal order $\mathcal{O}_{K}$.
-This (from the author's naive knowledge) might be one of the many reasons as to why arithmetic statistics places serious importance and interest in understanding a follow-up problem on orders, namely, how orders are distributed in arbitrary number fields.
-(And again, the interested reader may read about this distribution problem in seminal work \cite{gav} of Bhargava attacking unceasingly the number of orders in $S_{4}$-quartic fields of bounded discriminant.)
+As in [\cite{BK3}, Section 11] we recall that an \say{\textit{order}} in an algebraic number field $K$ is any subring $R\subset K$ that is free of rank $n = [K :\mathbb{Q}]$ over $\mathbb{Z}$.
+It is a well-known fact that the ring of integers $\mathcal{O}_{K}$ in any number field $K$ is the union of all orders in $K$; and moreover $\mathcal{O}_{K}$ is not only an order in $K$ but is also the maximal order in $K$.
+But as mentioned in Section \ref{sec9} that the ring of integers $\mathcal{O}_{K}$ (and so this maximal order in $K$) of any arbitrary number field $K$ is undoubtedly very difficult to compute in practice; and which consequently may then prompt one to work with orders that are possibly smaller and computationally accessible than the maximal order $\mathcal{O}_{K}$.